Custom Orthotics vs. Generic Insoles

 Health care providers who are trained in prescribing custom orthotics offer their patients a proven, value-added “experience” rather than an impersonal off-the-shelf solution.
 No inventory needs to be kept on-site and the one-year money-back guarantee gives patients confidence that spending more money on a quality product is the right move and reinforces the value of their custom orthotics.

 For too long, patients have been operating on the incorrect belief that we only have one arch under each foot.
 The prefabricated orthotic companies have been successful in wooing these customers by capitalizing and further spreading this fallacy with their one-arch insoles.
-Give your patients the awareness and education about custom orthotics and once they understand foot anatomy and how it affects their bodies, they will be quite amenable to the custom, three-arch, flexible orthotics you can offer as a Chiropractor.
+Give your patients the awareness and education about custom orthotics and once they understand foot anatomy and how it affects their bodies, they will be quite amenable to the custom, three-arch, flexible orthotics.